-In 2016, the majority of working-age residents with foreign background had at least some taxable income.
-In Helsinki, those who had none at all accounted for 15 per cent of all working-age residents with foreign background and born abroad.
-Having no income was slightly more common in Helsinki than elsewhere in Finland.
+In 2018, the majority of working-age residents with foreign background had at least some taxable income.
+In Helsinki, those who had none at all accounted for 13 per cent of all working-age residents with foreign background and born abroad.
 Those who had no taxable income included people receiving some social benefits, pensions or daily allowances.
 Child benefits, for example, are not subject to tax, nor are housing benefits or social assistance.
 In the statistics, those people having no income at all also include people who have moved away from Finland without reporting it.